batexbafika/Ai-Pract-Assignment/README.md

 Main function:
 Here we tested the game tree with a divition by either 2 or 3 to see if all our classes are well defined and also if the game tree is successfully generated as expected.

+In summary we have the following classes:
+-Node
+-Game_state
+-Game_Tree
+-Player
+-Moves